Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 ### UnexpectedJinjaBlockDeprecation

-If you have an orphaned Jinja block, you will receive a warning, and in a future version, dbt will stop supporting unexpected Jinja blocks.
-Previously, these orphaned Jinja blocks were silently ignored.
+If you have an unexpected Jinja block - an orphaned Jinja block or a Jinja block outside of a macro context - you will receive a warning, and in a future version, dbt will stop supporting unexpected Jinja blocks.
+Previously, these unexpected Jinja blocks were silently ignored.

 <File name='macros/my_macro.sql'>